-1. The economic statistic used to measure the level of prices is: A) GDP.
+1. The economic statistic used to measure the level of prices is the: A) GDP.
 B) CPI.
 C) GNP.
 D) real GDP.
-2. The statistic used by economists to measure the value of economic output is: A) the CPI.
+2. The statistic used by economists to measure the value of economic output is the: A) CPI.
 B) GDP.
-C) the GDP deflator.
-D) the unemployment rate.
-3. GDP is all of the following except the total: A) expenditure of everyone in the economy.
+C) GDP deflator.
+D) unemployment rate.
+3. In a closed economy, GDP is all of the following except the total: A) expenditure of everyone in the economy.
 B) income of everyone in the economy.
 C) expenditure on the economy's output of goods and services.
 D) output of the economy.
-4. The total income of everyone in the economy is exactly equal to the total: A) expenditure on the economy's output of goods and services.
+4. In a closed economy, the total income of everyone in the economy is exactly equal to the total: A) expenditure on the economy's output of goods and services.
 B) consumption expenditures of everyone in the economy.
 C) expenditures of all businesses in the economy.
 D) government expenditures.
-5. An economy's equals its A) consumption; income B) consumption; expenditure on goods and services C) expenditure on goods; expenditures on services D) total income; total expenditure on goods and services 6.
+5. A closed economy's equals its A) consumption; income B) consumption; expenditure on goods and services C) expenditure on goods; expenditures on services D) income; expenditure on goods and services 6.
 All of the following are measures of GDP except the total: A) expenditures of all businesses in the economy.
 B) income from all production in the economy.
-C) expenditures on all final goods and services produced.
+C) expenditures on all final goods produced.
 D) value of all final production.

-7. It is a national income accounting rule that all expenditure on purchases of products in the economy is necessarily equal to: A) profits of firms.
-B) wages of employees.
-C) income of the producers of the products in the economy.
-D) income of employees.
-1 8.
-Two equivalent ways to view GDP are as the: A) total payments made to all workers in the economy or the total profits of all firms and businesses in the economy.
-B) total expenditures on all goods produced in the economy or the total income earn from producing all services in the economy.
-C) total profits of all firms and businesses in the economy or the total consumption goods and services by all households in the economy.
-D) total income of everyone in the economy or the total expenditure on the economy output of goods and services. ned of 9.
-In the circular flow model, the flow of dollars from firms to households is paid and the flow of dollars from households to firms is paid A) as wages and profits; for goods and services B) for value added; as imputed values C) in current dollars; in constant dollars D) as interest and dividends; for depreciation and taxes 10.
-Which of the following is a flow variable?
-A) wealth B) the number unemployed C) government debt D) income 11.
-Which of the following is a stock variable?
-A) wealth B) consumption C) investment D) income
+7. nece a national income accounting rule that all expenditure on purchases of products is essarily equal to: profits of firms. wages of employees. income of the producers of the products. income of employees.
+8. Two A) B) C) D) equivalent ways to view a closed economy's GDP are as the: total payments made to all workers in the economy or the total profits of all firms and businesses in the economy. total expenditures on all goods produced in the economy or the total income earned from producing all services in the economy. total profits of all firms and businesses in the economy or the total consumption of goods and services by all households in the economy. total income of everyone in the economy or the total expenditure on the economy's output of goods and services.
+9. the flow of dollars from households to firms is paid as wages and profits; for goods and services for value added; as imputed values in current dollars; in constant dollars as interest and dividends; for depreciation and taxes 10.
+A) B) C) ch of the following is a flow variable? wealth the number unemployed government debt income 11.
+Whi A) B) C) D) ch of the following is a stock variable? wealth consumption investment income